jahangir842/apache-webserver/plesk-vs-cpanel.md

 ### 1. **User Interface**
 - **cPanel**: Known for its user-friendly interface, cPanel is often preferred by shared hosting users and beginners.
 The layout is straightforward, with icons representing different features, making navigation intuitive.
-- **Plesk**: Plesk offers a modern and customizable interface that is designed to be more flexible.
+- **Plesk**: Plesk is the OS-agnostic server control panel that offers one tool to install, manage, update, and secure sites and online applications.
+Plesk provides a modern and customizable interface designed to be more flexible.
 It provides a sidebar for navigation, allowing users to access features quickly.
-Its design is often considered more modern compared to cPanel.
+Its design is often considered more modern than that of cPanel.

 ### 2. **Supported Operating Systems**
 - **cPanel**: Primarily designed for **Linux-based servers** (CentOS, Red Hat, and CloudLinux).